Mentorship Leads to New Textbook, "Integrated Research Methods in Public Health"

 2025 KPHA Annual Conference Presentations

-Health, Research & Innovation, Community, Epidemiology & Population Health, Faculty, Health Management & Systems Sciences, Health Promotion & Behavioral Sciences, Research
+Health, Research & Innovation, Community Articles, Epidemiology & Population Health Articles, Faculty Articles, Health Management & Systems Sciences Articles, Health Promotion & Behavioral Sciences Articles, Research Articles

 December 2024 Graduates

-Student Success, Accolades, Alumni, Bioinformatics & Biostatistics, Epidemiology & Population Health, Health Management & Systems Sciences, Health Promotion & Behavioral Sciences, Student
+Student Success, Accolade Articles, Alumni Articles, Bioinformatics & Biostatistics Articles, Epidemiology & Population Health Articles, Health Management & Systems Sciences Articles, Health Promotion & Behavioral Sciences Articles, Student Articles

 Joint Pilot Project Receives Internal Funding